 - Divide the hanging ponytail portion into upper and lower halves.
 Lightly tease the upper section and fold or twist it under.

-- Use the non-teased lower half of the ponytail to wrap around the base, covering the hair tie, and then use bobby pins to secure everything in place.
+- Use the non-teased lower half of the ponytail to wrap around the base, covering the hair tie.
+Then use bobby pins to secure everything in place.

 - Lightly tug strands loose for a messier look or use additional bobby pins to secure any loose strands in place for a neater appearance.

-- Frederic Fekkai Full Blown Volume Styling Whip: Use this mousse if you’re creating a bun on clean hair because it will help hair hold the shape better.
+- Frederic Fekkai Full Blown Volume Styling Whip: Use this mousse if you’re creating a bun on clean hair because it will help hair hold its shape better.

 - Herbivore Sea Mist: This is another option we like if you're fortunate enough to have hair so healthy that it slips out of a messy bun.
 We’ve long been a fan of Herbivore products for their commitment to organic ingredients and their cruelty-free policy.
-This lavender-scented mist from Urban Outfitters is a great option because it smells great and is also very lightweight, so it doesn’t leave that “crunchy” residue you get from some texturizing products.
+Their lavender-scented mist from Urban Outfitters is a nice option because it smells good and is very lightweight.
+That means it won’t leave that “crunchy” residue you get from some texturizing products.

-For more inspiration, you can follow our hair board on Pinterest or check out our favorite messy bun tutorial that we’ve created here: Summer Hair: Messy Bun and Braid Tutorial.
+For more inspiration, you can follow our hair board on Pinterest and check out our favorite messy bun tutorial we’ve created: Summer Hair: Messy Bun and Braid Tutorial.
 To stay in touch, please follow on Bloglovin’ or sign up for our newsletter.
 Have a great week!